 "Run!"
 Boromir yelled.

-Mel and Faramir wheeled their horses and the three of them flew out of the gates of Osgiliath and raced across the open fields west for Minas Tirith.
-Mel heard more blood curdling screeches behind them, but she didn't even look up.
-She didn't need to see what was chasing them, she already knew.
-Nazgul, three of them, hurtled toward them across the blackening sky.
-Mel kept her eyes in front of her, her heart pounding in her chest, waiting for one of those creatures to drop from the sky, scoop her up, and let her fall to her death.
-Her whole body was numb with terror.
-All she could think about was reaching that gleaming bit of white in the distance.
-But it seemed so far away.
+Mel and Faramir wheeled their horses and the three of them flew out of the gates of Osgiliath, racing across the open fields west for Minas Tirith.
+Mel heard more blood-curdling screeches behind them, but she didn't look back.
+She already knew what was chasing them: Nazgul, three of them, hurtling across the blackening sky.
+Mel could see the darkness rolling above them, just within her line of sight, but she kept her eyes on the group of men galloping in front of them, rushing toward a white glimmer in the distance.
+Her body was numb, blood pounding in her ears, waiting for one of those creatures to drop from the sky and…

 As if in answer, a bright white light cut across the sky and struck the Nazgul like a physical blow.
-The black creatures reeled back from the light, squealing as if in pain, flapping their giant wings in retreat.
-Mel turned and saw a speck of white riding toward them.
+The black creatures reeled back, squealing as if in pain, flapping their giant wings in retreat.
+Mel lifted in her saddle and saw a speck of white riding toward them across the open grass.
 She grinned.

-With the immediate fear of being chased now gone, the other men had slowed their retreat down to a brisk canter and the three who lagged behind soon caught up to the rest.
-Mel tried to maneuver her way to the front, but that proved more difficult than she would have thought.
+"Gandalf!" she shouted, so happy to see him that she didn't even consider that he couldn't possibly hear her.
+Both Boromir and Faramir glanced at her, but she barely even noticed.
+She kicked her horse and rode hard to catch up with the others, the brothers following in her wake.
+With the immediate danger now passed, the other men had slowed their retreat down to a brisk canter and the three who lagged behind soon caught up to the rest.
+Mel tried to work her way to the front, but that proved more difficult than she would have thought.
 She had barely managed to reach the middle of the pack when she looked up and momentarily forgot what she was doing.

 "Why didn't you tell me about the Nazgul?" he demanded.